Acting for Elderly Clients - An Introduction to Care Funding in Wales - In 1 Day

 The law on charging for care in Wales is governed by the Social Services and Wellbeing (Wales) Act 2014 and the regulations that surround it.

 This new course will help you to understand the way the law works in practice, including knowing the capital limits, care in the home, the nursing contribution, basic rules surrounding entitlement to benefits that assist with care costs and the fundamentals on who may be entitled to nursing care funded by the NHS.
-The course will provide practical tips on the factors that should be taken into account when advising the elderly or their relatives.

 You will also find out what should be taken into consideration when dealing with capacity and best interests tests.